Missive vs Sendbird

 Frequently Asked Questions

 Missive is best for Teams needing collaborative email management with basic chat features.
 Sendbird is best for Developers building custom in-app messaging experiences.
-Missive's standout feature is Seamless team collaboration on email conversations, while Sendbird offers Comprehensive SDK with voice, video, and messaging.
+Missive's standout feature is Real-time collaborative email drafting (multi-user co-editing on the same draft), while Sendbird offers Comprehensive SDK with voice, video, and messaging.

-Missive starts at From $24/seat/mo.
-Sendbird starts at From $399/mo.
+Missive starts at From $14/seat/mo.
+Sendbird starts at From $349/mo.
 Missive offers a free plan.
 Sendbird offers a free plan.
 For flat-rate pricing, consider Converge at $49/month for up to 15 agents.

 Missive offers a free plan.
 Sendbird offers a free plan.
 Both are established platforms in the customer support space.